SPOT-Trip: Dual-Preference Driven Out-of-Town Trip Recommendation

 \subsection{Implementation Details}

 We re-implemented the baselines and their hyper-parameters based on the details provided in their original papers and publicly available source codes\footnote{https://github.com/gcooq/GraphTrip}\footnote{https://github.com/Mamingqian/MatTrip}\footnote{https://github.com/Joysmith99/AR-Trip}\footnote{https://github.com/Yinghui-Liu/KDDC}\footnote{https://github.com/yakovlev31/pproc-dyn}.
-For the two baselines that require periodic information, Graph-Trip and AR-Trip, we provide additional hour-of-day features as input.
-For the two baselines that require periodic information, Graph-Trip~\cite{gao2023dual} and AR-Trip~\cite{shu2024analyzing}, we provide additional hour-of-day features as input.
+For the two baselines that require periodic information, Graph-Trip~\cite{gao2023dual} and AR-Trip~\cite{shu2024analyzing}, we provided additional hour-of-day features as input.
 In contrast, PPROC~\cite{iakovlev2025learning} relies on both temporal and spatial points to infer preferences at specific spatiotemporal locations.
-To support this, we additionally design two separate gated recurrent unit (GRU) layers to predict the potential time and location points for future trips.
+To support this, we additionally designed two separate gated recurrent unit (GRU) layers to predict the potential time and location points for future trips.
 Following~\cite{shu2024analyzing}, we fixed the hidden size of all embeddings to $32$ in all our experiments.
 The optimizer was uniformly chosen as Adam with an initial learning rate of $0.001$ and L2 regularization with a weight of ${10}^{\textnormal{-}5}$.
-To avoid overfitting, we adopt the early stop strategy with an 8-epoch patience.
-In addition, the parameters of our framework and all its variants were consistently set as follows: Consistent with~\cite{iakovlev2025learning}, the number of Transformer layers in module \textit{ODPL} was set to $4$, while both $f(\cdot)$ and $\lambda(\cdot)$ are implemented as $3$‑layer MLPs.
+To avoid overfitting, we adopted the early stop strategy with an 8-epoch patience.
+In addition, the parameters of our framework and all its variants were consistently set as follows: consistent with~\cite{iakovlev2025learning}, the number of Transformer layers in module \textit{ODPL} was set to $4$, while both $f(\cdot)$ and $\lambda(\cdot)$ are implemented as $3$‑layer MLPs.
 The latent dimensions of these MLPs were searched from $\{16, 32, 64, 128, 256\}$, with $128$ selected as the optimal value based on validation performance.
-Similarly, we use a differentiable $dopri5$ ODE solver with $rtol$ = $atol$ = $10^{-5}$ from $torchdiffeq$ package~\cite{chen2018neuralode}.
+Similarly, we used a differentiable $dopri5$ ODE solver with $rtol$ = $atol$ = $10^{-5}$ from $torchdiffeq$ package~\cite{chen2018neuralode}.
 For the static-dynamic preference fusion (Sec.~\ref{fusion}), the number of Transformer layers was set to $1$, following the configuration in~\cite{shu2024analyzing}.
 All Transformer layers employed $4$ attention heads.
 The hyper-parameter $\sigma_{\tilde{v}^o}$ was tuned separately for each dataset, with the optimal value set to $0.6$ for Foursquare and $0.4$ for Yelp.
 In the optimization stage, the weights of the loss terms $\beta_1$, $\beta_2$ and $\beta_3$ for two datasets were set as $1$.